edinburghhacklab/dali-pcb/README.rst

 Overview
 --------

-PCB to power and interface with DALI using an ESP32-S2 or ESP32-S3.
+PCB to power and interface with DALI using an ESP32-S2, ESP32-S3 or FTDI TTL-232R-3V3.

 Usage
 -----